The Archaeology Channel

 Please specify a first and second choice of topics your paper will fit best in.
 You may also propose a symposium, following the guidelines below.

-We anticipate presenters will have one-half hour for presentations and questions.
+We anticipate presenters will have 30 to 45 minutes for presentations and questions.
 This may change, depending on the number of abstract submissions.

 Symposium proposals must be 150 words or less, including the theme, scope and rationale of the symposium and included talks.
 In addition (not included in the 150 words), a list of presenters and their affiliations, in order of their talks, must follow the abstract.
 The number of speakers is to be no more than five.
 Each author must submit an abstract (150 words) separately for review by the submission deadline.